borisfaure/terminology/THEMES.md

 * `HIGHLIGHT`: the color used as main color when an element is highlighted
 * `GLOW_TXT`: text colors with some glow
 * `GLOW_TXT_HIGHLIGHT`: text with glow that is highlighted
-* `END_SELECTION`: on selections, the color of the handles used to expand or shrink the area of the selection
 * `TAB_MISSED`: the number of tabs where a bell has rung, tabs that need attention
 * `TAB_MISSED_OVER`: same but when the mouse is over that number
 * `TAB_TITLE`: the colors of the active tab title
 * `BG_SENDFILE` is the background color when there is a sendfile action.
 See `man tysend`.
 It is set to `#404040`.
+* `END_SELECTION`: on selections, the color of the handles used to expand or shrink the area of the selection
+* `/fg/normal/term/selection/arrow/left`,
+  `/fg/normal/term/selection/arrow/down`,
+  `/fg/normal/term/selection/arrow/up`,
+  `/fg/normal/term/selection/arrow/right` replace `END_SELECTION` and are used
+  to control the different arrows used to change the area of the selection

 The following table explains how color classes are set from color scheme
 values: